 As per his resolve, he vowed that from then on, he along with his descendants will rule under the divine order acting as Lord Jagannatha's sons.

-There is no doubt in the fact that Sri Jagannath Puri Temple is one of the most majestic places which you must visit with your loved ones.
-This truly phenomenal monument was built by the then king of the Ganga Dynasty who was Ananta Varman Chodaganga Deva in the 12th century.
-So, if you are planning a trip to Puri then this travel destination is an absolute must visit.
+Sri Jagannath Puri Temple.
+There is no doubt that Sri Jagannath Puri Temple is one of the most majestic places which you must visit with your loved ones.
+This truly phenomenal monument was built by the then king of the Ganga Dynasty named Ananta Varman Chodaganga Deva in the 12th century.
+So, if you are planning a trip to Puri then this travel destination is an absolute must-visit.

-If the legend is to be believed then it can be said that the Lokanath Temple was the hub for worshipping Shiva.
-And it was Lord Ram himself who has installed the Lingam in this great temple.
+Lokanath Temple.
+If the legend is to be believed then it can be said that Lokanath Temple was the hub for worshipping Shiva.
+And if the legends associated with this place are to be believed then, it was Lord Ram himself who had installed the Lingam in this great temple.

+Vimala Temple.
 The Goddess Vimala idol is situated in the Jagannath temple and is a figurine of great reverence.
-And it is regarded as in the same light as that of the main deity of the temple.
-Moreover, it is also regarded as the Shakti Peetha which means that it is one of the shrines particularly dedicated to the supreme Goddess.
-It is also believed that the Goddess Vimala is also the tantric manifestation of the Goddess Mother.
+It is regarded in the same light as the main deity of the temple.
+Moreover, it is also seen as the Shakti Peetha which means that it is one of the shrines particularly dedicated to the supreme Goddess.
+It is also believed that Goddess Vimala is the tantric manifestation of the Supreme Goddess Mother.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here